sourcegraph/bitbucket-server-plugin/README.md

 Look for the line ending in `settings.xml`, copy the directory.

-In IntelliJ, navigate to Preferences -> Build, Execution, Deployment -> Maven
+In IntelliJ, navigate to Preferences -> Build, Execution, Deployment -> Build Tools -> Maven

 Override `User Settings File` with the directory you copied above.